psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 The Colonel stood and turned away, putting a finger to his ear.
 He nodded a few times and turned back.
 "One of ours.
-The fighting is getting pretty close so we're going to have to wrap this up pretty soon, ok?
+The fighting is getting pretty close so we're going to have to wrap this up pretty quick, ok?
 Maya, you were saying?"

-"Oh I just want to hear about this fabulous AI you have, Doug?"
+"Yes, I just want to hear about this fabulous AI you have, Doug?"

 The Colonel intervened.
 Leaning forward he said "Oh, just a minute, before we get into it, can I just make it perfectly clear that if any of us get caught